Northern Marianas slammed by strongest US storm his year

 There were no immediate reports of deaths or injuries.

 Tinian suffered a direct hit.
-Saipan and Tinian will be "unrecognizable," Aydlett said, adding that the weather service received reports that Yutu's catastrophic ripped roofs from homes and blew out windows.
+Saipan and Tinian will be unrecognizable, Aydlett said, adding that the weather service received reports that Yutu's catastrophic winds ripped roofs from homes and blew out windows.

 "Any debris becomes shrapnel and deadly," he said.

-Fallen trees could isolate residents and power and water outages could last weeks, the weather service warned.
+Fallen trees could isolate residents, and power and water outages could last weeks, the weather service warned.

 "Gonna be quite a scene when the sun comes up," Hunter wrote to the AP early Thursday.